marecl/Temperature-Station/README.md

 #Temperature Station
 ##I made this project for my father who needed to log central heating activity

 Definitions:
 	* CONFIGFILE [name] - file with WiFi authentication credientals
 	* IPSETFILE [name] - IP obtaining settings
 	* TEMPLATE [name] - File containing sensor names and addresses
 	* NTPSERV [address] - NTP server address.
 IP or name.
 Can not be server pool
 	* MAX_SENSORS [number] - how many sensors can be connected (currently set to 16)

 Every temperature log can be found by /archiwum/YYYYMM/DD.csv

-Folder SDfiles
+Folder SDfiles:
 	Copy everything to the root od SDcard
 	Enter data to PASS.TXT
 	Change settings in IP_SET.TXT